asirota/time-manager/README.md

 ## blueprint 2.json
 blueprint 2.json is an [Integromat](https://integromat.com) scenario that demonstrates equivalent functionality.
 It is a different approach to accomplishing visually what is normally done in code.
+Integromat scenario blueprints can be imported easily to run and execute.
+[See section 13 in help documentation.](https://support.integromat.com/hc/en-us/articles/360013785320-Scenario-Editor)